StanisKo/stock-engine/README.md

 <br />

-*N.B.*: We also gauge data on dividends, but this does not influence engine's output and at this point in time kept strictly for curiosity.
+*N.B.*: We also gauge data on dividends, but this does not influence engine's output (yet) and at this point in time kept strictly for curiosity.

 <br />